Gi60s/openapi-enforcer-middleware/docs-src/guide/controllers.md

 1. Choose a directory where you'll put your controller files.

-2. Create files with the same names as the `x-controller` property in your [Open API document](openapi-document.md).
+2. Create files with the same names as the `x-controller` property in your [OpenAPI document](openapi-document.md).

-    For example, you will need a file named `people.js` if you have an Open API document with an `x-controller` set to `people`
+    For example, you will need a file named `people.js` if you have an OpenAPI document with an `x-controller` set to `people`

     ```yml
     paths: